joolstorrentecalo/gitlab-foss/doc/user/application_security/policies/pipeline_execution_policies.md

 When using this strategy, a project CI/CD configuration cannot override any behavior defined in the policy pipelines because each pipeline has an isolated YAML configuration.

-For projects without a `.gitlab-ci.yml` file, this strategy will create the `.gitlab-ci.yml` file implicitly.
-That is, a pipeline containing only the jobs defined in the pipeline execution policy is executed.

 ### `override_project_ci`

 This strategy completely replaces the project's existing CI/CD configuration with a new one defined by the pipeline execution policy.
 This strategy is ideal when the entire pipeline needs to be standardized or replaced, such as enforcing organization-wide CI/CD standards or compliance requirements.